 The CyberWire Daily Briefing 07.21.14

-Today's issue includes events affecting European Union, Hungary, India, Israel, Netherlands, Palestinian Territories, Romania, Russia, South Africa, Spain, Ukraine, United Kingdom, United States
+Today's issue includes events affecting European Union, Hungary, India, Israel, Netherlands, Palestinian Territories, Romania, Russia, South Africa, Spain, Ukraine, United Kingdom, and United States.

 Cyber Attacks, Threats, and Vulnerabilities